What are the terms and conditions?

 Please refer to GDPR guidelines for general advice about this.

-What are the aims and objectives of these courses?
+What are the aims and objectives of these classes?

 AIMS AND OBJECTIVES